So you’ve just set up a company in 2025 and might be asking yourself: what’s next?

 But, like many founders and business owners, you might be confused about what they are and how they’re different.

-There are many types of companies but, put simply, there are the shareholders who own the company, and the directors who manage the day-to-day affairs of the company.
+There are many types of companies but, put simply, there are the shareholders who own the company, and the directors who manage the day-to-day affairs.

 Since there are various people and roles that make up a company, it’s important to put the right legal documents in place to address: